nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 </p>

-Prototype 7, "Hunter," is the final, optimized design that synthesizes all lessons from the previous six iterations.
-It directly solves the critical failures of "Trident" (P6) by replacing the flawed linkage system with a robust direct-drive servo system at the tail.
+Prototype 7, "Hunter," is the final, optimized design that **synthesizes all lessons from the previous six iterations**.
+It directly solves the critical failures of "Trident" (P6) by replacing the flawed linkage system with a **robust direct-drive servo system** at the tail.

-Its key innovation is a structurally-integrated, interlocking carbon fiber (CF) wing assembly, which provides both aerodynamic stability and the primary structural rigidity for the entire airframe, eliminating the flex and fragility of P6.
-Combined with a multi-material body (TPU64D/PEBA) and a dedicated electronics chassis that guarantees stability, "Hunter" is our finalized, competition-ready projectile.
+Its key innovation is a structurally-integrated, **interlocking carbon fiber (CF) wing assembly**, which provides both aerodynamic stability and the primary structural rigidity for the entire airframe, eliminating the flex and fragility of P6.

+Combined with a multi-material body **(TPU64D/PEBA90A)** and a dedicated electronics chassis that guarantees stability, "Hunter" is our finalized, competition-ready projectile.

 <div style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/eCNTes4OTjM?si=q-Hss8DO36VEV8yd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>